Greece cuts minimum wage as austerity drive begins

-"Today's legislation and the one to come tomorrow are actions that implement the programme already voted to rescue the country," Finance Minister Evangelos Venizelos told lawmakers.

-"We must steer the ship to the safe harbour of debt restructuring.
-It requires national unity and for us to send a message of credibility," he said.
+Cabinet approved the cuts, which will hit workers already struggling after more than four years of deep recession, as it signed off on a series of steps agreed in principle by parliament last week, a government official said.

-In a move that will not require any further parliamentary approval, ministers imposed a 22-percent cut on the standard minimum monthly wage of 751 euros.
-For those under the age of 25, the cut will be even more brutal, a 32-percent reduction.
+The move, which will pass into law without the need for further parliamentary approval, imposes a 22-percent cut on the standard minimum monthly wage of 751 euros.
+For those under 25, the cut will be even more brutal, a 32-percent reduction.

-In addition, it imposed wage freezes on certain categories until the unemployment rate, currently 21 percent, falls below 10 percent.
+In addition, it will impose a public-sector wage freeze until the unemployment rate, currently 21 percent, falls below 10 percent.

-As the legislative process underpinning Greece's budget commitments grinds into gear, Prime Minister Lucas Papademos is to meet European Commission President Jose Manuel Barroso on Wednesday before a European summit on Thursday and Friday.
+As the legislative process underpinning Greece's budget commitments grinds into gear, Prime Minister Lucas Papademos is to meet European Commission President Jose Manuel Barroso on Wednesday ahead of a European summit on Thursday and Friday.

-Despite growing impatience in much of Europe at Greece's persistent failure in the past two years to cut spending and reform its shattered economy, the Dutch parliament on Tuesday followed Germany in approving the bailout package.
+Greece has been under heavy pressure to take swift action following a series of unfulfilled pledges over the past two years to cut spending and reform its shattered economy.

 But there has been growing concern that the repeated cuts will stifle any hope of recovery and make it impossible to cut a public debt burden of 160 percent of gross domestic product.